-Anyone who has ever been to the Yucatan Peninsula in Mexico will have noticed a special feature of the area there.
-Rivers and lakes are almost non-existent.
-The karstic soil causes water to sink underground.
-The dissolution of the limestone forms caves, called Cenotes, and underground watercourses.
-Many of these are connected to what is probably the largest continuous underwater cave system on earth.
-The total length of all the systems in Quintana Roo that have been explored by daring divers to date is, according to current knowledge, approximately 1.085 km.
-Some of these cenotes are filled half with salt and half with fresh water, and surprisingly, the waters do not mix, but form rather a very special place.
-Researchers refer to it as the “Great River of the Maya”.
+Anyone who has ever visited the Yucatan Peninsula in Mexico would have noticed a distinctive feature of the area: there are almost no rivers and lakes.
+The karstic soil causes water to sink underground, forming caves called cenotes and underground waterways.
+Many of these are part of what is likely the largest continuous underwater cave system on Earth.
+The length of the systems in Quintana Roo that have already been explored by intrepid divers is approximately 1,085 km.
+And it can be estimated that this is only 10 % of what is there.

 “For humans and animals, the Yucatan context has always meant that they had to search for water underground or use broken Cenotes as wells.“